mattv731/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The return statement because it is another function inside of the original.
+It then reaches back into the original for data.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+It will always be under 6.
+If you changed it so the random will be multiplied by 7 then you have the chance of rolling a 6.

 c.
 What is the lexical scope of `newRoll`?

+It has access to the personal dice function.

 ### Task 3 - Stretch Goals